RESSLab-Team/OpenSees-Instructions/README.md

 # Adding to OpenSees

 This document includes instructions and best practices for adding new classes (e.g., materials, elements) to the OpenSees framework, and adding these changes to the OpenSees repository hosted on github.
-The target reader: is willing to google, has a background in civil/structural engineering, and has limited knowledge of object-oriented programming.
+The target reader: is aware of OpenSees, does not necessarily know a lot about git, and is willing to google things they don't know.

 ## Preliminaries

 ### Reading

-Read these articles before getting started to understand the logic behind the OpenSees design:
+Read these articles before getting started to understand the OpenSees design:
 * 10.1061/(ASCE)0733-9445(2008)134:4(562)
 * 10.1061/(ASCE)CP.1943-5487.0000002

 ### OpenSees is hosted on github...

 ... this means that you need to have some knowledge of `git` (the software behind github) and github itself (which is the website that hosts the OpenSees git repository).
-The less you know the more you will google.
+Unfortunately, the less you know the more you will have to google.
 There is jargon in this document (not only regarding git) - this is on purpose so that you can google and get accurate results to questions you may have (e.g., "add existing item to visual studio project").
 * I cannot explain everything about git and github - there are thousands of guides, tutorials, and stackexchange posts that explain things.
 * I will provide some basic commands and some basic ideas, however, you will probably need to google several things along the way unless you already have this knowledge.
 * I provide the command-line commands for using git, you will need to install `git` itself if it is not installed on your system.
-* There are tools for git integrated into VS that you can use instead of the command line - you can explore these instead of the commands provided in this document.
+* There are tools for git integrated into most editors that you can use instead of the command line - you can explore these instead of the commands provided in this document.

 ### Windows: Visual Studio

 I recommend to use the edition of Microsoft Visual Studio (VS) Community that corresponds to the OpenSees codebase.
-At the time of writing this is VS 2019, and it can change without any major notice as far as I know, you can figure it out by the build tool version :-).
+At the time of writing this is VS 2019, and it can change without any major notice as far as I know, you can figure it out by the build tool version.
 If you have an older version you just need to change the build tool version for each project in VS.
+I recommend that you use VS as an editor and to build OpenSees.

 ### Mac and Linux

-TBD
+I recommend using Visual Studio Code as en editor on Mac and Linux, although this is more about personal preference, rather than necessity (as in the case of VS on Windows).
+Xcode, vim, emacs, Notepad++, etc., are fine too.
+Generally, it is more difficult to build OpenSees on a Mac/Linux than Windows the first time since there are a lot more system dependent includes.
+My advice would be to start with Windows if you have the choice.

 ## Guide